alpha-phi-omega-ez/backend/README.md

 ### Run with HTTPS

 Extra configuration is necessary to run the server in HTTPS mode.
 To generate your own certificate files for the server to use, please follow the directions at https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/#how-it-works.
 This guide also specifies how to get your computer to trust the generated server certificate.
-Test certificates are also available in the test-certs directory; if these are used, your browser will not trust the server certificate, which must be manually bypassed, but should not affect the website.
+As an alternative, test certificates are also available in the test-certs directory; if these are used, your browser will not trust the server certificate.
+This must be manually bypassed, but should not affect the website.
 Run the server with the test certificate with
 ```
 gunicorn --certfile=test-certs/test.crt --keyfile=test-certs/test.key run:app -w 6 --preload --max-requests-jitter 300
 ```